 York Mind - Offers a range of services one of which is a mental health & wellbeing activities programme.

-You can find many providers of alternative therapies by searching on line but here are just a few:
+You can find many providers of complementary healthcare by searching on line but here are just a few:

 The Healing Clinic - http://www.thehealingclinic.co.uk/